Devansh-awat/greenbotics/README.md

 ### Motor

-Keeping with the idea of a LEGO-Oriented design, we chose to use a standard LEGO EV3 Medium Motor.
-While this motor easily integrates with the chassis and axle, it doesn’t directly connect to our motor driver.
-Instead, we identified the pinout of the LEGO motor, and directly connected the wires to the motor driver.
-The pinout diagram is shown below
+We chose to use a standard LEGO EV3 Medium Motor, as it easily integrates with the lego chassis and lego axle.
+This motor also embeds an encoder which could be used if required.
+However, the standard Lego connector doesn’t directly connect to our motor driver, therefore we identified the pinout of the LEGO motor and directly connected the wires to the motor driver.
+The pinout diagram of Lego EV3 motor is shown below

 <img src="other/readmephotos/motordiagram.jpeg" alt="Motor Pinout Diagram" width="1500"/>